 Blood of the Vampire - 1958

-The film takes side trips into Hammer-style gore (relatively tame circa 1958) and the film's short run-time of 87 minutes means the tale (written by Jimmy Sangster) doesn't have a lot of space to develop itself, though it does well with what its got.
-The title is not entirely misleading since the prison location looks more or less like a Dracula castle, and Callistratus' "science" is vampirism via medical equipment.
+The film takes side trips into Hammer-style gore (relatively tame circa 1958) and the film's short run-time of 87 minutes means the tale (written by Jimmy Sangster) doesn't have a lot of space to develop itself, though it does what it can with what its got.
+The title is not entirely misleading since the prison location looks more or less like a Dracula castle where Bela Lugosi or Christopher Lee could reside, and Callistratus' "science" is a kind of vampirism via medical equipment.

-A combination of a prison-break and mad-scientist film, Blood of the Vampire has a good cast and often goes beyond its exploitation origins to be a very well done monster movie from the late 50s.
+A combination of a prison-break and mad-scientist film, Blood of the Vampire has a good cast and often goes beyond its exploitation origins to be a well done monster movie from the late 50s.

 Original Page May 2020